Ask An Expert

 New Ways to Improve Ribbon Blender Efficiency

-A consists of a U-shaped horizontal trough and an agitator made up of inner and outer helical ribbons that are pitched to move material axially, in opposing directions, and also radially.
+A ribbon blender consists of a U-shaped horizontal trough and an agitator made up of inner and outer helical ribbons that are pitched to move material axially, in opposing directions, and also radially.
 Agitator tip speeds in the range of 300 feet/min are typical.

 Selecting a suitable ribbon blender for a particular application starts with bulk density.
 Bulk density determines if a standard or heavy-duty blender is required and, given a target batch size (weight), the bulk density defines the ideal blender model (capacities are normally listed in volume).
 Ribbon blenders are offered with optional features like heating/cooling jacket, vacuum capability, interchangeable paddle agitator, lump breakers, sanitary finish, and even wetted parts constructed from special alloys.
 More recently, new features have become available that are designed to maximize efficiency, blend consistency, and productivity.
 Ask your blender manufacturer about the following options: